atxtechbro/GlassdoorWebScraping/README.md

 Destination
-bizBook.json local storage solution keeps track of the data and saves it to local disk
+bizBook.json file keeps track of the data and saves it to local disk each time another batch of companies is returned by the query

 v1.0 August 6th, 2021